 The lightweight nature of cordless models provides greater freedom when cleaning.
 But sometimes anything larger than a handheld just gets in the way.
 That’s why some models have both an upright (or stick) mode and a detachable handheld function.

 If you’re on a tight budget, the Morphy Richards 732000 2-in-1 is a great choice for this.
 As the entry-level model in the SuperVac range, it’s not powerful enough to be a corded replacement and only has a run-time of 20 minutes.
 But its lightweight design, easily detachable handheld and low price tag (it has an RRP of £100 but is often available for considerably less than this) make it a popular model.
-If you’re looking for a cheap model with a handheld mode, click for the latest 732000 price on Amazon.
+If you’re looking for a cheap model with a handheld mode, click for the 732000’s price.

 If suction power is more important to you than price though, the Dyson V6 Absolute is one of the most powerful models with a handheld mode.
 It comes with a direct-drive cleaner head for cleaning deep into carpet fibres, along with a hard floor head that’s strong enough to remove dust from cracks and crevices.
 The handheld mode is perfect for spot cleaning, quick jobs and awkward areas.
-Click here to view the latest prices for the V6 Absolute on Amazon.
+Click here to view the price for the V6 Absolute.

 Both the Absolute and Total Clean have a direct-drive cleaner head which has a more powerful brush bar.
 The V6 Absolute does not come with the soft roll cleaner head for hard floors though, so for this choose either the Fluffy or Total Clean.